shahidost/Baseline4VTKEL/source/README.md

 2. Run *main_VT-LinKEr_System.py* by using the command for VT-LinKEr:
 ```
-> python main_VT-LinKEr_System.py
+> python code/main_VT-LinKEr_System.py
 ```
-3. You can see the output .ttl and .jpg files in your local machine respective directory.
+3. You can find the annotated output *.ttl* and *.jpg* files in your local machine.

-4. The debugging/execution of VTKEL system will take some time due to the processing of huge YAGO ontology according to the speed of your local machine.
+4. The debugging/execution of VT-LinKEr will take some time due to the processing of huge YAGO ontology according to the speed of your machine.